-The University of Michigan views those who have served in the United States military as a distinct, diverse population with their own experiences, culture, and viewpoints.
-The veterans and military members living, working, and receiving their education at U-M are a valued and vital component of our campus community.
+The University of Michigan views those who have served or are serving in the United States military and their families as a distinct, diverse population with their own experiences, culture, and viewpoints.
+The military-affiliated members living, working, and receiving their education at U-M are a valued and vital component of our campus community.
 We recognize and honor their sacrifices and value their life experiences as they broaden the diversity of our staff, faculty, and student body.

 The mission of the Veteran and Military Services Program (VMS) at the University of Michigan is to assist military-connected students in their transition to and success at the University of Michigan-Ann Arbor.
 Military-connected students include veterans, those serving in the National Guard or reserves, those in active duty military service, and those whose parents or guardians have served or are serving in the U.S. military.

 VMS provides advocacy and assistance services to military-connected students, including: